Up | Home

 Similarly to how the input voltage was converted to dBV, the same can be done to the output voltage.

-Just like with any other value expressed in decibel, this 13.53 expresses a ratio between two values, in this case the output voltage and a constant reference value of 1 volt, both RMS.
+Just like with any other value expressed in decibels, this 11.02 expresses a ratio between two values, in this case the output voltage and a constant reference value of 1 volt.
 This new value, although expressed in decibels, is completely independent from the input or the amplification, it simply indicates a ratio between a signal level and a constant.

 Also note that, by subtracting the input and output dBV, the gain can be obtained.
-This can be done with a simple subtraction because the input and output dBV values were calculated using a logarithmic scale, which is also used to express the gain of the amplifier.
-In other words, a value expressed in “suffixed” decibels can be added to another value in “plain” decibels to obtain a result back in “suffixed” decibels because all decibels use the same logarithmic formula \eqref{eq:ratio-to-decibels}.
+This can be done with a simple subtraction because the input and output dBV values were calculated using the same logarithmic scale, which is also used to express the gain of the amplifier.
+In other words, a value expressed in “suffixed” decibels can be added to another value in “plain” decibels to obtain a result back in “suffixed” decibels because all decibels use the same logarithmic formula \eqref{eq:power-ratio-to-decibels}.

 Footnotes: